Summer time in Europe: History

 Summer Time was first introduced during the First World War.
 However, most countries discontinued the practice after the war.
 It was then restarted in various countries during the Second World War and its immediate aftermath.
 Again it was widely cancelled by the 1950s, but reintroduced in isolated cases until the late 1960s, when the energy crisis of the late 1960s and early 1970s began to prompt policymakers to reintroduce Summer Time across the continent.
 It has remained in place in most European countries since then.

 Historically, the countries of Europe had different practices for observing Summer Time, but this hindered coordination of transport, communications, and movements.
 Starting in 1981 the European Commission began issuing directives requiring member states to legislate harmonised start and end dates for Summer Time.

 Since 1981, each directive has specified a transition time of 01:00 UTC and a start date of the last Sunday in March, but the end dates have differed.
 Successive Directives laid down two dates for the end: one on the last Sunday in September applied by the continental Member States, and the other on the fourth Sunday in October for the United Kingdom and Ireland.
 In 1996 the end date was changed to the fourth Sunday in October for all countries.
 In 1998 the end date was changed to the last Sunday in October; this happened to be the same as the previous rule for 1996 and 1997.
-The ninth directive, Directive 2000/84/EC, currently (2018) in force, specifies this rule.
+The ninth directive, Directive 2000/84/EC, issued January 2001, specifies this rule and remains in force.